MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Estimation data-driven or from litterature</b> </summary>litterature; data-driven</details>

-<details><summary> <b>Estimation data-driven or from litterature</b> </summary>1) contacts matrices for the French population estimated in https://journals.plos.org/ploscompbiol/article?rev=2&id=10.1371/journal.pcbi.1005697; 2) hospitalization rate and incubation period from
+<details><summary> <b>Details on parameters estimation</b> </summary>1) contacts matrices for the French population estimated in https://journals.plos.org/ploscompbiol/article?rev=2&id=10.1371/journal.pcbi.1005697; 2) hospitalization rate and incubation period from
 https://spiral.imperial.ac.uk:8443/handle/10044/1/77482; infectivity
 of the asymptomatic cases from https://science.sciencemag.org/content/early/2020/04/09/science.abb6936.abstract; data-driven: probability of infection by region, other parameters from the APHP; 3) introduction date and other parameters are estimated by maximum likelihood assuming some specific distributions for the hospitalization data, the occupation of hospitalization beds, the ICU and deaths data</details>